 - I. The Health Plan provides benefits that are included in the member's subscriber contract for services (institutional care, medical care and services, technology, tests, treatments, drugs, dental care and supplies) that are considered medically necessary. - II.
-Services will be deemed medically necessary only when ALL of the following criteria are met: - A. They are appropriate and consistent with the diagnosis and treatment of the patient's medical condition. - B. They are required for the direct care and treatment or management of the patient's condition. - C. If not provided, the patient's medical condition would be adversely affected. - D. They are provided in accordance with standards of generally accepted medical practice. - E. They are not primarily for the convenience of the patient, the patient's family, the provider of services, or another provider. - F. They are the most appropriate service(s), rendered in the most efficient and economical way and at the most economical level of care that can safely be provided. - G. When the patient is an inpatient, the medical symptoms or conditions are such that diagnosis and treatment cannot safely be provided in any other setting (e.g., outpatient, physician's office, or at home). - III.
-In determining whether a service is medically necessary, the Health Plan may consider ANY OR ALL of the following: - A. reports in peer-reviewed medical literature; - B. reports and guidelines, published by nationally recognized health care organizations, that include supporting scientific data:
+Services will be deemed medically necessary only when ALL of the following criteria are met: - A. Services are appropriate and consistent with the diagnosis and treatment of the patient's medical condition. - B. Services are required for the direct care and treatment or management of the patient's condition. - C. If not provided, the patient's medical condition would be adversely affected. - D. Services are provided in accordance with standards of generally accepted medical practice. - E. Services are not primarily for the convenience of the patient, the patient's family, the provider of services, or another provider. - F. They are the most appropriate service(s), rendered in the most efficient and economical way and at the most economical level of care that can safely be provided. - III.
+Inpatient level of care is only medically necessary, when the medical symptoms or conditions are such that diagnosis and treatment cannot safely be provided in any other setting (e.g., outpatient, physician's office, or at home). - IV.
+In determining whether a service is medically necessary, the Health Plan may consider ANY OR ALL of the following: - A. Reports in peer-reviewed medical literature;